MileHacker Logo

 Snapshot of Glasgow

-The people of Glasgow are known for their friendliness and wit, making visitors feel genuinely welcome.
+The people of Glasgow are renowned for their friendliness and wit, making visitors feel genuinely welcome.
 The city has a direct contrast and complement to Scotland’s more historic capital, Edinburgh, with a modern, dynamic, and often grittier urban charm.

 Art & Culture